-It’s prudent to register early and to fully complete all three registration steps right away, because our Conference sponsors are on the receiving end of your registration details and your resume.
+It’s prudent to register early and to fully complete all three registration steps right away.
+This is because our Conference sponsors are on the receiving end of your registration details and your resume.
 This is important to know (and to do sooner rather than later!) because sponsor representatives have the capability to review your profile, including your resume and your LinkedIn profile prior to the start of the event.

 So what?
 Sponsor representatives and recruiters will review this information ahead of time to set up scheduled chats with prospective candidates and selected attendees during the networking day.
 (And if you receive one of these scheduled chats - be sure to respond and then log in and show up when the time comes!)

-The age-old advice that is also the title of this blog holds true for the Return to Work Conference…”you only get out of it what you put into it.”
+The age-old advice that is also the title of this blog holds true for the Return to Work Conference…”You only get out of it what you put into it.”

 We recognize that our relaunchers often struggle with a lack of confidence.
 Which is why, when you register, we provide you with a lot of information on how to prepare for the Conference and how to get yourself ready.

-However, reading through these materials, digesting them and putting them to use takes time…which is another reason why it’s so important to register early, so you can not only feel prepared, but feel confident in your preparation.
+However, reading through these materials, digesting them and putting them to use takes time…which is another reason why it’s so important to register early, so you can not only feel prepared, but confident in your preparation.

-Here’s a few ways to make the most of your Conference experience (with more detailed suggestions and advice forthcoming when you register):
+Here are a few ways to make the most of your Conference experience (with more detailed suggestions and advice forthcoming when you register):